eventsbne/eventsbne.me-generated/generated/events/2018/02/03/902978c785d63c0bcca692943226d250d1efde2b28b6fe236d501d212d236d6b/index.md

 <P><STRONG>How many people are allowed in a team?</STRONG></P>
 <P>Teams must contain 2, 3 or 4 people.
 Teams with 5 or more people in them must break into two or more smaller teams.
 Individuals can't compete but we will help you find at least one other person to form a team with (see below).</P>
 <P><BR></P>
-<P><STRONG>I already have teammates, can I just participate with them?</STRONG></P>
+<P><STRONG>I already have teammates; can I just participate with them?</STRONG></P>
 <P>Yes!
 As long as you have at least one other person on your team (and your team doesn't have more than four people in it).</P>
 <P><BR></P>
 <P><STRONG>I don't know anyone else attending, how will I form a team? </STRONG></P>
 <P>We have your back!
 We have built in lots of ways for you to meet other people in the same boat and will help you form a team with people you want to spend the weekend with.
 Before the event you will be invited to a Facebook Group so you can start to get to know other people attending.
-The start of the event will includes a few different networking opportunities, both casual and structured.
+The start of the event will include a few different networking opportunities, both casual and structured.
 During the lunch, we'll help match individuals together and make sure no one is left out.
 If you have any questions or concerns please send an email to james@energylab.org.au.</P>
 <P><BR></P>
 <P><STRONG>Can I still participate if I don't have an idea?</STRONG></P>
 <P>You can!
 We'll help your team find something interesting to work on over the weekend. </P>